Managing Agents

 Uninstalling a Version

-Agents distributed as binary archives expose an Uninstall button beside the version label once the selected version has been downloaded.
-Uninstall stops the agent (if running) and deletes the entire ~/.braide/agents/<agent>/<version> directory — including the archive, the extracted binary, and any sidecar files produced during install.
+Agents distributed as binary archives expose an Uninstall button beside the version label once the version has been downloaded.
+Uninstall stops the agent (if running) and removes the installed files from disk.

 Use it when: